A treadmill desk will go a very long way at helping prevent DVT: deep vein thrombosis.

 And a report titled “eThrombosis” appears in the Feb.
 2003 European Respiratory Journal, which describes venous thromboembolism that’s associated with immobility.

-Unfortunately, the invention of the treadmill desk didn’t occur until very recently.
+Unfortunately, the commercial invention of the treadmill desk didn’t occur until years later.

-More and more office workers are using treadmill desks, the only way to eliminate all their excessive sitting.
+More and more office and home workers are using treadmill desks, the only way to eliminate all their excessive sitting.